 Space planning

-Calven’s space planning view helps you predict how much space each group needs in the office, based on real booking and presence data.
+Calven’s space planning view helps you predict and modify how much space each group uses in the office, based on real booking and presence data.

-Choose from several intelligent planning metrics to see how much space each group uses on higher and lower days, then identify over-capacity spaces and make changes to allocations and neighborhood sizes, right from Calven.
+Choose from several attendance metrics to see how much space each group uses, then identify over-capacity spaces and make changes to allocations and neighborhood sizes.

-For each level in the office, you'll see a bar representing the total desks on that level.
-You can also expand levels using the arrow to the right of the level name, to see each individual neighborhood within a level.
-Inside each level and neighborhood, you'll see the groups that have been allocated to it, and how much space they are expected to take up.
+For each floor in the office, you'll see a bar representing the total desks on that floor.
+You can also expand levels using the arrow to the right of the floor name, to see each individual neighborhood within a level.
+Inside each floor and neighborhood, you'll see the groups that have been allocated to it, and how much space they are expected to take up.

 Attendance metrics